 | Purpose | Allows tenant opportunity to rectify default before further enforcement actions. |

 Landlords facing ground lease defaults have several remedies available, including initiating legal actions to enforce lease terms.
 The process for lease termination must follow statutory and contractual requirements to ensure validity.
-Additionally, landlords may seek financial recovery through damages or rent acceleration provisions stipulated in the lease.
+Landlords may also seek financial recovery through damages or rent acceleration provisions stipulated in the lease.

 Legal Actions Overview